 Rwanda is a beautiful country that’s best known for the apocalypse of its genocide in 1994 and the nation is still defined by it.
 To survive, Rwanda has had to simultaneously remember and honor that past and move beyond it.

-18 ½ years ago, Constance Bangire was working as a primary school teacher in the town of Masoro, east of Kigali, teaching second grade.
+Eighteen and a half years ago, Heifer International project participant Constance Bangire was working as a primary school teacher in the town of Masoro, east of Kigali, teaching second grade.